Deep dive

 Proposition 2½ caps annual levy growth at 2.5%, but new construction (new homes, new office buildings, additions and renovations) adds to the levy ceiling outside that cap.
 DOR calls this "new growth."
 In towns with active development, the levy limit expands every year from new construction alone, without an override vote.

 Marblehead's 5-year average new growth is 0.54% of prior-year levy, which works out to roughly $460,000 per year added to the levy ceiling.
-Needham, the top residential-adjacent suburb in the peer set by this metric, averages 2.83%, about $4.1 million per year.
+Needham, the top mostly-residential suburb in the peer set by this metric, averages 2.83%, about $4.1 million per year.
 Cambridge averages 2.74% on a levy five times larger than Marblehead's: around $18 million per year.
 Whether this difference is a structural advantage for the commercial towns or a price paid by their residents (in traffic, scale, or lost small-town character) depends on what you value.

 Source: MA DOR, New Growth Analysis.
 Bars scaled to the peer set maximum (Boston, 3.15%).